erupare/TFE_PoC/README.md

 local.key_value != "" ? cluster_secret = local.key_value : cluster_secret = ""
 ```

 ---
-### Terraform Workflow - Githook Merge
-1. Open a TFE workspace, validate it is tracking the "master" branch
-2. Create a branch "test" on git repo, do a change and push it to the repo
-3. Validate no runs triggered on TFE
-4. Merge "test" to "master"
-5. Validate TFE strated a run
----
 ### Terraform Workflow - Plan
 1. Log in as user with "plan" permission.
 Run a manual plan